garrettkatz/nvm/README.md

 >>> register_names = ["r0", "r1"]
 ```

 Next, write some NVM assembly programs for the instance.
 Each program should be given a name and stored in a dictionary with its name as the key.
-For example, the following program implements and invokes a sub-routine that computes logical and of the two register contents, using the primitive comparison instruction:
+For example, the following program implements and invokes a sub-routine that computes logical-and of the two register contents, using the primitive comparison instruction:

 ```
 >>> programs = {
-"myfirstprogram":"""
+... "myfirstprogram":"""
+...

-### computes logical-and of r0 and r1, overwriting r0 with result
+... ### computes logical-and of r0 and r1, overwriting r0 with result
+...

-        nop           # do nothing
+...         nop           # do nothing
-        sub and       # call logical-and sub-routine
-        exit          # halt execution
+...         sub and       # call logical-and sub-routine ...         exit          # halt execution
+...

-and:    cmp r0 false  # compare first conjunct to false
+... and:    cmp r0 false  # compare first conjunct to false ...         jie and.f     # jump, if equal to false, to and.f label
-        jie and.f     # jump, if equal to false, to and.f label cmp r1 false  # compare second conjunct to false jie and.f     # jump, if equal false, to and.f label mov r0 true   # both conjuncts true, set r0 to true ret           # return from sub-routine and.f:  mov r0 false  # a conjunct was false, set r0 to false ret           # return from sub-routine
+...         cmp r1 false  # compare second conjunct to false ...         jie and.f     # jump, if equal false, to and.f label
+...         mov r0 true   # both conjuncts true, set r0 to true
+...         ret           # return from sub-routine
+... and.f:  mov r0 false  # a conjunct was false, set r0 to false
+...         ret           # return from sub-routine
+...

-"""}
+... """}
 ```

 Now we can construct an NVM instance to run this program.
 We will use a convenience method that automatically scales the network size to accommodate the program.